Jime0502/Jime0502/README.md

 ## Currently a student at Broward College

 - 📜 I'm obtaining my A.S Degree in Computer Programming and Analysis
-- 🐊 I will be attending the University of Florida for Fall of 25'
+- 🐊 I will be attending the University of Florida in Fall of 25'
 - 👨🏻‍💻 I am Currently a Machine Learning Research Assitant for Broward College
 - 🥅 2024 Goals: Complete my A.S.
-Degree with a 3.75gpa
+Degree with a 3.75 GPA
-- 🚴🏻‍♂️ Fun fact: Enjoy riding down the boardwalk of Hollywood Beach
+- 🚴🏻‍♂️ Fun fact: I Enjoy riding down the boardwalk of Hollywood Beach, FL
-- 🎮 I also enjoy Video Games whenever ONLY in between semesters
+- 🎮 I also enjoy Video Games casually ONLY in between semesters

 ### Connect with me: